- Law of more Life

 From that moment I could clearly see that it was exactly the same for that incident – magnificent steps in relationship mastery to rejoice in – rather than taking score on the next misstep.

 Celebrate each step – see the beauty – acknowledge the progress, remembering that mastery comes with repetition, implying many missteps along the road, none of them diminishing the value and validity of all the steps taken.
+And that you will never be done.
+There will always be new degrees of mastery in your life, new layers ready to unfold.

 “I haven’t failed — I’ve just found 10,000 ways that won’t work.”– Thomas Edison